 Robert Massie, Catherine the Great (New York: Random House, 2012).
-Fascinating woman, fascinating account of her life, especially her actions promoting the Russian empire.
+A fascinating woman who richly deserves this fascinating account of her life, especially a close look at her actions promoting the Russian empire.
 The expansion of Russia into Poland and to the Black Sea set the stage for further expansion in the 19th century, all the way to the Pacific.
 Interesting dynamic of the backward portions of Russia and their spectrum flow into new lands.
 Also good on the political machinations of Frederick the Great, France, England and Austria in the Seven Years War and beyond.
 This was a woman who reigned, ruled and drove her country onward.
 See especially Catherine as military strategist and leader in "The First Partition of Poland and the First Turkish War" and "The Second Turkish War and the Death of Potemkin."

 Gustave Masson, The Story of Medieval France (London: T. Fisher Unwin, 1893).
-See Chapter 13, "Charles VII - End of the Hundred Years War," for a 19th century take on La Pucelle and Charles VII.
+See Chapter 13, "Charles VII - End of the Hundred Year's War," for a 19th century take on La Pucelle and Charles VII.

 Jerry Matney and D.A.
 Gordon, Woman War Chief: The Story of a Crow Warrior (Bloomington: First Books, 2002).
 A long, thinly disguised praise poem about Woman Chief, the Gros Ventres woman who was captured by the Crows at age 10 and grew to womanhood with them.
 She worked hard to master the arts of soldiering and became a first class warrior especially against the Blackfeet.
-She was invited to join the Big Dog Society, normally an honor reserved only for males, becoming a rare woman chief and taking that name.
+She was invited to join the Big Dog Society, normally an honor reserved only for males, become a rare woman chief and taking that name.
 Ironically she was eventually ambushed and killed by a Gros Ventres raiding party.